 The pattern transfers.
 Not every workflow earns it.

 The /team-brief example is one application of the architecture.
-Once you have built one plugin with parameterized context files, the same shape applies everywhere.
-Below are workflows teams have packaged using the same approach: a SKILL.md with explicit instructions, context files carrying team-specific knowledge, MCP connections for external data.
+Once you've built one plugin with parameterized context files and userConfig for credentials, the same shape applies everywhere.
+Below are workflows teams have packaged using this approach: a SKILL.md with explicit instructions, context files carrying team-specific knowledge, MCP connections for external data, userConfig for install-time secrets.

 The honest counterpoint: not every workflow earns a plugin.
 Tasks that run once a quarter, or that require a fresh judgment call at every step, generate maintenance overhead that exceeds the savings.
 The format works when the structure is stable and the variable is the input data — not the decision-making.